 Over time I no longer drank from this dark well nightly.
-I'd lost a couple of years to its intoxicating haze in the early 90s, but I emerged from that in time.
-Say what you will of the dark water, it did not rule my life, only -- from time to time -- my nights.
+I’d lost a couple of years to its intoxicating haze in the 1990s, but I emerged from that in time.
+Say what you will of the dark water, it did not rule my life, only — from time to time — my nights.

 After some years had passed it surprised me to realize that I had not really thought of her for months.
-It was surprising to notice that my once nightly mantra of secret thoughts centered on all the wrongs done, and all the years of my child's life stolen from me, had retreated to a much more infrequent pattern.
+It was surprising to notice that my once nightly mantra of secret thoughts centered on all the wrongs done had retreated to a much more infrequent pattern.
 I was relieved that the thoughts that always spiraled down into the dark (where I would imagine the worst sort of things happening to the woman I once loved above all others) had faded to a sometime thing.

 And there it stayed, a sometimes thing.
 A steady state of hate.

 Of course, because it came up from a well of hate I had dug deep into my heart with my own hands, the sometimes thing was always the same thing on those random nights when it filled my sleeplessness.
-It was a thing fashioned from the shabbiest materials of my soul, all the cheap claptrap that I was capable of pasting to the mildewed walls, all the shoddy stuff that held me up as a heroic "sufferer" at another's hands, the eternal moist "victim of circumstance," the paltry, spurned lover.
+It was a thing fashioned from the shabbiest materials of my soul, all the cheap claptrap that I was capable of pasting to the mildewed walls, all the shoddy stuff that held me up as a mock-heroic “sufferer” at another’s hands, the eternal moist “victim of circumstance,” the paltry, spurned lover.
 The husband who had been so unjustly cast aside that he had conveniently forgotten his own hand in the matter.
-The wronged father who could not be bothered to look at his own failures when the spite and the maliciousness was so clearly all on the other side....
 On and on it went in a litany of wrongs unavenged.
-The trial was held and held again and the verdict on her "crimes against my humanity" was, according to the jury (that would be me as well) always guilty, guilty, guilty.
+The trial was held and held again and I was the judge, and the verdict on her “crimes against my humanity” was, according to the jury (that would be me as well) always guilty, guilty, guilty.

 Then I’d siphon up another glass of black hate from the dark well of my heart, knock it back neat, and get on to my favorite part: punishment.
 I won’t go into the punishments I would imagine except to say that I have an extremely vivid imagination and that being in the book and movie “American Psycho” would have seemed like an all expenses paid day at Disneyland by comparison.
 After all, it is the nature of hate to feed upon itself and, like all addictions, demand greater and greater quantities to become sated.
 Let’s just say I ate my revenge slow and cold with a table knife.

-I honesty and deeply believed that about myself right up until the day I actually heard some very, very bad news about her.
+I honestly and deeply believed that about myself right up until the day I actually heard some very, very bad news about her.